razvanrus2003/MyVitualMemoryAllocator/README.md

 6. `WRITE <arena_address> <size> <data>` - Writes <size> bytes from <data> to the address <arena_address>.
     * If <data> does not contain <size> bytes on the same line, reading will continue until the specified size is reached.
     * If the block does not contain <size> bytes starting from address <arena_address>, "Warning: size was bigger than the block size.
 Writing <size> characters.\n" will be displayed.
 7. `PMAP` - Traditionally, the pmap() call is used to visualize memory zones used by a process.
-These include .text, .bss, .data, .rodata, etc., but you will have to implement a simpler functionality.
     Information about existing blocks and miniblocks is displayed.
     The permission format is RWX.
 If any of these permissions are missing, they will be replaced with -.